wds4/pretty-good/README.md

 <img src=".erb/img/listCuration1.png" width="100%" />

 Anyone can rate items on any list.
 For now, ratings consist of a simple thumbs up or down.
-More complex ratings will be forthcoming.
+The system is designed so that more complex ratings (e.g., rate from 1-5 stars or rate 0-100) will be simple to incorporate.

 Users can designate other users to be trusted curators.
 Again, for now, attestations are simple thumbs up or down.
 Attestations are designated to apply to a specified list (currently working) or to lists in general (in progress).